SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 My hostname is `www-ocpuser0XX-coolstore-dev.{{ROUTING_SUFFIX}}` but **yours will be different**.

-**2. Open the openshift console for Cart - Applications - Routes at**
+**2. Open the openshift console for "Coolstore Monolith - Dev" - Applications - Routes at

 `https://{{OPENSHIFT_MASTER}}/console/project/ocpuser0XX-coolstore-dev/browse/routes`
 > Make sure to replace the name of the project with your user number.